-You may raise the issue with the university authorities through the Student Complaints is upheld.
+You may raise the issue with the university authorities through the Student Complaints Procedure under Stage two (formal investigation by a panel).

-Procedure under Stage two (formal investigation by a panel).
+It may be necessary to take formal disciplinary action in a case where a complaint of harassment is upheld.

-It may be necessary to take formal disciplinary action in a case where a complaint of harassment malicious intent and this can create grounds for the dismissal of a complaint or for disciplinary action.
+The University has to recognize that sometimes complaints are made with mischievous or malicious intent and this can create grounds for the dismissal of a complaint or for disciplinary action.